ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 *Example 1*  describes the standard case for referenced document usage - transport for purchased goods.

-For more information about the calculation and distribution formulas, see **[Amounts Calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts Distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.
+For more information about the calculation and distribution formulas, see [Amounts Calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html) and [Amounts Distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html).

 *Example 1:*